-- (a) the person who commissioned the asbestos removal work; - (b) workers at the workplace; - (c) health and safety representatives for workers at the workplace; - (d) a person conducting a business or undertaking at the workplace; - (e) the occupier of the residential premises; - (f) the owner of the residential premises; - (g) other persons at the workplace.
+Part 8.8 - Asbestos removal requiring Class A asbestos removal licence who commissioned the (a) the person asbestos removal work; workers at the workplace; (b) health and safety representatives for (c) workers at the workplace; (d) a person conducting a business or undertaking at the workplace; (e) the occupier of the residential premises; (f) the owner of the residential premises; other persons at the workplace. (g) Penalty: In the case of - (a) individual, a fine not an exceeding \$6 000; or (b) a body corporate, a fine not exceeding \$30 000.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (6) An independent licensed asbestos assessor, who undertakes air monitoring for the purposes of this regulation, must use the membrane filter method for the air monitoring.
+(6) An independent licensed asbestos assessor, who undertakes air monitoring for the purposes of this regulation, must use the membrane filter method for the air monitoring.